Saint Sava Serbian Orthodox Monastery and Seminary: History

-The monastery was founded in 1923 by Montenegrin Serb Bishop Saint Mardarije as a school for the Serbian Orthodox Church.
-It is unique in North America among Orthodox seminaries for being linked to and deriving its traditional Orthodox ethos from a monastery out of which it grew.
+The monastery was founded in 1923 by Serbian Bishop Saint Mardarije as a school for the Serbian Orthodox Church.

 Dionisije Milivojević was appointed the bishop of the American-Canadian Diocese in 1939.
 During World War II, the Libertyville monastery became an American refuge for Orthodox Serbs.
 In 1964, Serbian Patriarch German defrocked American Bishop Dionisije Milivojević over political and administrative issues.
 This forced a split between the Serbian and North American branches of the church.
 The result was two separate North American churches—the Serbian Orthodox Church in the USA and Canada in Libertyville and the Diocese of New Gracanica – Midwestern America in nearby Third Lake.
-The Illinois Supreme Court deemed that this schism was a violation of the mother church's regulations and forbade recognition of Bishop Dionisije.
-However, in 1976, the United States Supreme Court ruled that this was in violation of the First and Fourteenth Amendment to the United States Constitution in Serbian Orthodox Diocese v.
+The Illinois Supreme Court deemed that this schism was a violation of the mother church's regulations and ordered the recognition of Bishop Dionisije as head of the entire American-Canadian diocese.
+However, in 1976, the United States Supreme Court ruled that this decision violated the First and Fourteenth Amendment to the United States Constitution in Serbian Orthodox Diocese v.
 Milivojevich.

 Peter II of Yugoslavia, the last Yugoslav king, lived at the monastery after being exiled by Josip Broz Tito.
 He died at the church in 1970 and his will stipulated that he wished to be buried there.
 More than 10,000 attended his funeral.
 He lay there until his remains were repatriated to Serbia in 2013.

 There is also a cemetery on the property.
 The monastery is listed on the National Register of Historic Places.